superbox-dev/unipi-control/README.md

 I have written a Home Assistant blueprint automation to control covers with binary sensors.
 Take a look in the extra's folder.

-## Changelog

-### 1.2.1

-* Fixed reconnect to MQTT when lost connection to broker

-### 1.2.0

-* Added `--yes` argument for automatic install without prompt

-### 1.1.0

-* Added `suggested_area` to switches, binary sensors and covers
-* Added `invert_state` to switches and binary sensors
-* Added command queue per cover.
-Position and tilt command running in a queue and not at the same time.
-* Fixed high cpu usage
-* Fixed unknown binary sensor state in Home Assistant after restart

-### 1.0.5

-* Prepare unipi-control buildroot package

-### 1.0.4

-* Fixed log messages
-* Added "Show version" argument parameter

-### 1.0.3

-* Fixed bug: position and tilt change at the same time is no longer possible
-* Refactor logger output.
-Output in terminal is now colored

-### 1.0.2

-* Added support for roller shutters
-* Fixed long delay bug when reading from modbus registers
-* Fixed bug in tilt position

 ## TODO

 * Support Modbus RTU for extension modules (I don't have an extension)